-Unless your hostess is pinning like crazy in preparation for your bridal shower—and is excited to have a party in her home—consider bringing together all of the ladies in your life at one of these lovely locations.
+Unless your hostess is pinning like crazy in preparation for your bridal shower—and is excited to have a party in her home—consider bringing together all of the ladies in your life at one of these lovely Houston locations.

-Every Tuesday through Saturday, the darling restaurant known for its green setting, fresh, local ingredients, and straight-out-of-the-oven chocolate chip cookies makes itself available for a gazebo dinner.
+Every Tuesday through Saturday, this darling restaurant known for its green setting, fresh, local ingredients, and straight-out-of-the-oven chocolate chip cookies makes itself available for a gazebo dinner.
 The private outdoor space offers 16-foot ceilings and seating for 14 in a lush, garden setting with a view of the restaurant from the other side of the lawn.
 Expect a table setting with white linens, candles, and flowers.
 If you prefer a daytime gathering, check out its sister location, Tiny's No. 5.
 An equally charming venue for a seated breakfast, brunch, or dinner, it has accommodations for as many as 16 in a private room.
-Read real brides reviews here!

 Honor the tradition of afternoon tea for your bridal shower, and take to the Tea Lounge while enjoying a regal respite from bustling city life.
-Expect English teas, finger sandwiches, mini pastries and other decadence—all set to classical music at the hands of a harpist.
+Expect English teas, finger sandwiches, mini pastries, and other decadence—all set to classical music at the hands of a harpist.
 Bubbly is also on call!
 True to prime and proper form, we recommend reservations.
-Read real brides reviews here!

 For a grown-up tea party in a foodie setting (and also with a live harpist), this beautiful and beloved Galleria-area Indian restaurant hosts afternoon tea every Saturday at 2 p.m. for $35.
 The vast menu starts with a toast, then an Indian start—i.e. Chai tea.
 Ladyfinger sandwiches include Waldorf chicken salad, English cucumber with sun-dried tomatoes, Tandoor-smoked salmon with dill, English pea shoots with baby peas and cheddar, and tomato and mozzarella skewers with fresh basil.
 Reservations are required.
-Read real brides reviews here!

-Calling all oenophiles and non-traditional brides: The 12-acre vineyard is less than 40 miles from Houston.
+Calling all oenophiles and non-traditional brides: the 12-acre vineyard is less than 40 miles from Houston.
 Whether by limo, party bus, or Uber, a visit to Haak Vineyards & Winery in Santa Fe, Texas, makes for a fun daytime excursion.
-Tour the vines, taste wine and partake in Haak's full-service catering at a per person rate.
-(You choose the menu within your package level, and there are no rental fees.)
+Tour the vines, taste wine, and partake in Haak's full-service catering at a per person rate (you choose the menu within your package level, and there are no rental fees).
 The wine cellar is made for intimate parties of 40 or fewer, but the winery can accommodate as many as 200 guests.
 For larger groups, the pavilion and patio are open to the vineyard.
-Read real brides reviews here!

-Let this luxurious downtown hotel be your playground, whether you and your gal pals want to partake of The Spa (a 2,500-square-foot Clarins spa with a menu of massages, manicures, pedicures, body treatments and facials), poolside "Spa Tapas" treatments, or high tea at Quattro.
+Let this luxurious downtown hotel be your playground, whether you and your gal pals want to partake in The Spa (a 2,500-square-foot Clarins spa with a menu of massages, manicures, pedicures, body treatments, and facials), poolside "Spa Tapas" treatments, or high tea at Quattro.
 The hotel restaurant puts on a delicious spread with scones, croissant, handmade preserves, and more for 10 to 30 guests in one of four private dining spaces, from 2-4 p.m. on Saturdays and Sundays.
-Keep in mind that the hotel is making over its 4th floor spa facilities and fitness center—just in time for a better-than-ever New Year's 2016 reveal.
-Read real brides reviews here!
+Keep in mind that the hotel is making over its 4th-floor spa facilities and fitness center—just in time for a better-than-ever New Year's 2016 reveal.